Palabola/2048/README.md

-20euros
+2048 Warcraft Edition
 =======

-A 2048 variant with Euro coins and notes.
+A 2048 variant with World of Warcraft Heroes.